nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     .env
     ```

 4. Run the following command to generate an new RSA key pair on the jumphost VM.
+This SSH key pair will be used for authentication between the jumphost and NKP K8S cluster nodes.

-    ??? tip "Would you like to use existing SSH key pair?"
+    ??? tip "Do you have existing SSH key pair?"

         Copy the key pair from your workstation (PC/Mac) to `~/.ssh/` directory on your Jumphost VM.